kadamwhite/responsive-containers/README.md

 ```

 By adding that data-attribute and nothing more, your container will now be tagged with additional classes based on how big they appear:
+- No special class if the container is below 420px (style for this narrow context as your default).
-- `container-sm` if the container is 419px wide or less,
+- `container-sm` if the container is 420px wide or more,
-- `container-md` if it is between 420px and 767px wide,
+- `container-md` if it is wider than 640px,
-- `container-lg` if it is between 768px and 1023px wide, and
+- `container-lg` if it is wider than 768px, and
-- `container-xl` for any element 1024px or wider.
+- `container-xl` for any element 960px or wider.

 These are default values and therefore somewhat arbitrary, so you may also provide your own custom theme- or plugin-specific breakpoint values using the `data-responsive-container` attribute.
 When rendering your element or block in PHP, pass an array of **class names** and the **minimum width** at which each class should be applied.
 These class names can be generic like the default `.container-*` classes, or they may be specific to the element being styled: